akutzer/semantic-retrieval/TASKS.md

-## Evaluation
+## 5. Evaluation
 ### Metrics
 Implement metrics, like top-k accuracy, mean reciprocal rank, precision/recall, etc., which are suitable for our models and datasets. \
-The metrics should use a fairly universal interface, so the outputs of the models can be easily converted into fitting data formats, that can interact with the metrics.
+The metrics should use a fairly universal interface, so the outputs of the models can be easily converted into fitting data formats, that can interact with the metrics. \
+Meassure the parameters in a model, meassure the FLOPs and ms per answer-retrieval.
+(Parameters & FLOPs only necessary for neural IR approches)

 ### Meassuring
 Run the baseline and neural models on the test dataset and log their performance for later use in the paper.
 This script will probably look fairly similar to the training scripts.

-## Mockup
+## 6. Mockup
 tba

-## Paper
+## 7. Paper
 tba